 17. This change in the political background to the NEM meant that the problems which had been generated or brought to the surface by the new system, were tackled on the basis of increased central control and administrative edict, rather than by a development or extension of NEM principles - measures that might well have been feasible in a more optimistic and relaxed political climate.
-While this climate remains unaltered, the main task of the supporters of the NEM will be to keep as much of the policy intact and in operation as they can, rather than seeking to extend it.
+However, the modifications in the system were mainly due to the economic problems cited above rather than to political factors.
+While this situation remains unaltered, the main task of the supporters of the NEM will be to keep as much of the policy intact and in operation as they can, rather than seeking to extend it.